oVirt/ovirt-site/source/vdsm/storage-terminology.html.md

 ## Volume/Snapshot

 Currently volumes and snapshots are the same.
-On block domain each volume is translated to an LV and on file domains to a separate file.
+On block domain each volume is translated to an LV (logical volume) and on file domains to a separate file.
 Base volumes can be either raw or qcow but snapshots must be in qcow format.

 <Category:Vdsm> <Category:Documentation>